-Madonna: Dunkin' Donuts Cashier
+Madonna: Dunkin' Donuts cashier

 The "Material Girl” worked as a cashier at Dunkin' Donuts in New York City, though she only lasted a week.
 Why was she fired?
 "I was playing with the jelly squirter machine,” she told Howard Stern in a 2015 interview.

-Amy Poehler: Birthday Singer
+Amy Poehler: Birthday singer

 Comedian Amy Poehler's first job in New York was serving ice cream to "whiny kids" at a Manhattan parlor.
 Her claim to fame back then was singing to birthday boys and girls, leading her fellow employees in a chant.

-Eva Longoria: Wendy's Burger Flipper
+Eva Longoria: Wendy's burger flipper

-Geena Davis: Human Mannequin
+Geena Davis: Human mannequin

-Before she was an actress, Davis worked as a fashion model.
-After her Ann Taylor boss saw the crowd she’d attract pretending to be a mannequin in the display window, she hired her to do it full-time.
+Before she was an actress, Geena Davis worked as a fashion model.
+After her Ann Taylor boss saw the crowd she’d attracted pretending to be a mannequin in the display window, she hired her to do it full-time.
 "I had an uncanny ability to be still,” she said in an interview with NPR.

-Octavia Spencer: Production Crew
+Octavia Spencer: Production crew

 Octavia Spencer started off working as part of the production crew for films like "Tom and Huck” after graduating from Alabama University with a degree in English.
 After several directors urged her to audition, she landed her first role.